yqiugit/Autonomous-RC-Car/README.md

 # Autonomous-RC-Car
-Code base for developing an autonomous RC car
+Code base for developing an Autonomous RC car